cahuparo/personal-website/content/en/authors/julian/_index.md

 As a technical architect, Julian provides consultancy to implement, deploy and maintain [Azure Information Protection](https://docs.microsoft.com/azure/information-protection/) since the early days of its evolution.
 In the meantime, he played a key role to successfully bring such services into active use by more than 150,000 employees.

-Julian is also an active part of the development community of the famous Home Automation system [FHEM](https://fhem.de/).
+Since 2013, Julian is also an active part of the development community of the famous Home Automation system [FHEM](https://fhem.de/).